Visitas guiadas

 Segovia, reconocida por su imponente acueducto romano y su rico patrimonio monumental, es, para sus habitantes, una ciudad de barrios: espacios donde la vida cotidiana se desarrolla en comunidad.
 Cada barrio posee una identidad propia, forjada a través de su trayectoria histórica, espacial y cultural.
 Sin embargo, a pesar de su relevancia como unidades socio-espaciales fundamentales dentro del tejido urbano, estos espacios son raramente documentados mediante marcos visuales y conceptuales que permitan explorar sus dimensiones relacionales, experienciales y materiales.

-El proyecto “Hacer Barrio” comenzó en el d-Lab hace casi tres años como una iniciativa para capturar la esencia del barrio de San Lorenzo en Segovia a través de un mapa.
+El proyecto «Hacer Barrio» comenzó en el d-Lab (laboratorio de diseño) de la IE School of Architecture and Design hace casi tres años como una iniciativa para capturar, resaltar y divulgar la esencia del barrio de San Lorenzo (Segovia) a través de un mapa.
 Este mapa, tradicionalmente concebido como herramienta de localización, se redefine como una cartografía de las condiciones de vida, historias y lugares que conforman el barrio como un espacio relacional y emocional.

 El proyecto busca resaltar la relevancia cultural de los barrios como estructuras fundamentales de la vida urbana y del sentido de pertenencia.
 Nuestro objetivo es fomentar la participación activa de vecinos, estudiantes y miembros de la comunidad, invitándolos a formar parte de este acto compartido de «hacer barrio».

-The “Hacer Barrio” (Making Neighborhood) project began at d-Lab almost three years ago as an initiative to capture the essence of San Lorenzo neighborhood in Segovia through a map.
-Traditionally seen as a tool for spatial orientation, this map is redefined as a cartography of living conditions, stories, and places that make the neighborhood a relational and emotional space.
+The project “Making the Neighborhood” began almost three years ago at the d-Lab (design laboratory) of the IE School of Architecture and Design as an initiative to capture, highlight, and disseminate the essence of the San Lorenzo neighborhood in Segovia through a map.
+This map, traditionally conceived as a means of spatial reference and orientation, is redefined as a cartography of living conditions, stories, and places that shape the neighborhood as a relational and emotional space.

 The project aims to highlight the cultural relevance of neighborhoods as fundamental structures of urban life and community belonging.
 Its goal is to encourage active participation from residents, students, and community members, inviting them to take part in this shared act of “making neighborhood”.